 Presentation of Knee Osteoarthritis – Symptoms and Signs

 The main symptoms of osteoarthritis of the knee are pain and stiffness.
-Pain particularly occurs at movement of knee or by end of the day.
+Pain particularly occurs at the movement of the knee or by end of the day.
 Pain may cause a feeling of weakness or buckling in the knee.

 Vigorous activity may cause pain to flare up.
-Many people report increased pain with change in weather.
+Many people report increased pain with a change in weather.

 Stiffness is usually encountered after rest.

-Knee may swell due to fluid accumulation in the joint.
+The knee may swell due to fluid accumulation in the joint.
 Sometimes patients may report hard protrusion from joint [osteophytes]

-The muscles around joint may get wasted and over a very long period, varus deformity may develop.
+The muscles around joint may get wasted and over a very long period, the varus deformity may develop.

 The symptoms of osteoarthritis are not constant and may wax and wane in severity over the time